bodrick/awesome/TOPICS.md

 *   [jonsequitur/dotnet-repl](https://github.com/jonsequitur/dotnet-repl) - A polyglot REPL built on .NET Interactive
 *   [greenshot/greenshot](https://github.com/greenshot/greenshot) - Greenshot for Windows - Report bugs & features go here: https://greenshot.atlassian.net or look for information on:
 *   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
 *   [supertokens/supertokens-core](https://github.com/supertokens/supertokens-core) - Open source alternative to Auth0 / Firebase Auth / AWS Cognito
 *   [practicajs/practica](https://github.com/practicajs/practica) - Node.js solution starter that is production-ready, packed with ✅  best practices and built with simplicity in mind
 *   [EvotecIT/PSSharedGoods](https://github.com/EvotecIT/PSSharedGoods) - PSSharedGoods is little PowerShell Module that primary purpose is to be useful for multiple tasks, unrelated to each other.
 I've created this module as “a glue” between my other modules.